top of page

 Follow our Pinterest page for more patterns and inspriation.

 You may wish to coordinate or participate in a Make A Blanket Day.
+Some Blanketeers gather coworkers and hold an event at work.
+Students, clubs and troops often work together to create a number of blankets.
 Some chapters gather and make as many blankets as possible.
 Others hold an open house to simply collect blankets and materials.
-Together as a chapter, we can decide the best activities for our community adnt eh materials we will need (fabric, fleece, yarn, food etc.) to accomplish them.
+Together as a chapter, we can decide the best activities for our community and the materials we will need (fabric, fleece, yarn, food etc.) to accomplish them.

 What guidelines should we follow for making blankets?

-Our chapter coordinators accept NEW, HANDMADE, WASHABLE, quilts, blankets and afghans for children up to 18 years old.
+Our organization accepts NEW, HANDMADE, WASHABLE quilts, blankets, and afghans for children zero to 18 years old.

 General Guidelines

-• Fleece blankets should generally be one layer thick for delivery to hospitals and can be two layers thick for other deliveries.
+Fleece blankets should generally be one layer thick for delivery to hospitals and two layers thick for other deliveries.

-• Please check, double-check, and triple-check your blanket carefully for straight pins.
-It's better you find that pin - not the child that receives your blanket
+Please check, double-check, and triple-check your blanket carefully for straight pins.
+It's better you find that pin, and not the child that receives your blanket.

 Suggested Blanket Sizes